mchaov/personal-page/site/articles/Abstraction-101.md

 Indirection – I prefer to call it the "Mario Principle" or let's play "find the right level of abstraction where the problem occurs"!

 Something doesn't work...
 Your code looks fine, and, in that rare case, it is!
 Turns out it is a web browser bug, how do you solve it?
-Programming specifically to address a big with one environment means something is wrong with the abstraction you use.
+Programming specifically to address a bug with one environment means something is wrong with the abstraction you use.
 This applies to OS bugs, hardware bugs, video drivers, and everything that makes your computer systems work.

 **One way of abstractions to fail is for them to leak!**